savoirfairelinux/support-pack/README.md

 If `support-pack` exits with a zero return code, the only line produced on stdout will be the name of the archive that was produced or the name of the support-pack directory if the archiving step was skipped.

+## License

+`Copyright (C) 2021-present Savoir-faire Linux Inc.`

+Support-pack is released under the Apache 2 license.

+## About

+CISCO routers contained a `show tech-support` command that would output lots of information about the system state.
+This text would be retrieved via SSH, telnet or a serial port, dumped to a file and sent to the support team for further investigation. `support-pack` goal is to provide a modernized and configurable version of this tool for embedded Linux systems.